A 3-step framework for fast‑tracked EIS

 This proactive approach helps build a defensible record and reduces the likelihood of litigation.

-With limited time for revisions, the EIS must be nearly final before submission to the agency for final review.
-That means:
+With limited time for revisions in a 28-day timeline, the EIS must be nearly final before submission to the agency for final review.
+But this doesn’t mean cutting corners.
+Emphasize both speed and rigor by:

-- All baseline studies (e.g., air quality, wildlife, socioeconomics) must be complete.
+- Completing all baseline studies (e.g., air quality, wildlife, socioeconomics) before submission.

-A centralized tracking system ensures that all components are aligned, reviewed, and ready for agency evaluation.
+- Using a centralized tracking system to ensure all components are aligned, reviewed, and ready for agency evaluation.